Ceremony as Medicine in an Age of Empathy Erosion, Moral Inversion, and Spiritual Starvation

 We’re constantly connected, yet often disconnected from what truly matters.
 The rituals we once relied on to mark time, to tether us to each other, and to metabolize joy, grief, endings and beginnings have been flattened, commodified, diluted, or rendered irrelevant.

 Traditional religion, once a container for reverence and shared moral imagination has, for many, been replaced by self-obsession, superficiality, and scrolling.
 In the absence of something meaningful to believe in, many people have turned to opioids, porn, gambling, influencer culture and globalizing the intifada to fill a gaping emptiness.
+In this climate, self-importance becomes a kind of spiritual decoy - making us more susceptible to bad ideas, harmful behaviors and dangerous ideologies.

 There’s an impoverishment of the soul in western life - where we operate in silos, think only of ourselves, and believe we can live without community and belonging.
 Indigenous teachings remind us that these aren’t luxuries.
 They are foundations essential to all life.